New & Used Lexus RX : In Depth

 2013 Lexus RX 350 F SportEnlarge Photo

 Shopping for a new Lexus RX 350?

 GET A FREE PRICE QUOTE

 The Lexus RX is a mid-size luxurious crossover with seating for five.
-It’s a best seller for Toyota and it’s the least expensive way to get into a Lexus crossover.
-It’s related to the Toyota Highlander, Venza, and Avalon.
+It’s a best seller for Toyota and it’s the most affordable way to get into a Lexus crossover.
+It’s related to the Toyota Venza, Highlander, and Avalon.

 Over the past decade, in wealthier areas especially, the Lexus RX has become as ubiquitous as some minivan models and is without a doubt the least exclusive (and best-selling) Lexus model.
 That said, the RX has been a luxury-vehicle benchmark and has taken on a wide range of models, including the Acura MDX, BMW X5, Hyundai Veracruz, Mercedes-Benz ML-Class, Audi Q7, and Lincoln MKX.